-We stroll down to the hut and, despite my awe at how beautiful the hut is, I have a mission.
-I run to the bathroom first then, finally, at long last, fill my Nalgene all the way up to the brim and chug the entire thing in about a minute flat.
+We stroll up to the hut and, despite my awe at how beautiful the hut is, I have a mission.
+I run to the bathroom and then, finally, at long last, fill my Nalgene all the way up to the brim and chug the entire thing in about a minute flat.

 Best brain freeze I’ve ever had.

-Lara and I pick out our bunks and dump our stuff and then we all make ourselves lunch and sit back to enjoy the view for awhile.
+Lara and I pick out our bunks and dump our stuff on the mattresses before joining Lisa back in the main common area.
+We all make ourselves lunch, then sit back and enjoy the view for awhile.
 It’s only two o’clock, so we have plenty of time left in the day.
 Lara and I are contemplating taking a side trip to the Luxmore Caves and/or to Luxmore Peak, both supposedly just half an hour return from the hut.
-After my luxurious lunch of granola bars, I’m feeling hyped to head out for the side trips, since it’s still so early.
+After my luxurious lunch of granola bars, I’m feeling hyped to head out for the side trips, since we still have hours until nightfall.

-The walk up to the caves is very quick and beautiful as ever.
+The walk up to the caves is very quick and as beautiful as our hike up to the hut earlier.
 When we get to the caves, I get seriously excited — the entrance to the cave is a steep wooden staircase that descends into a moss- and fern-shrouded pit of darkness.

 We stomp our way down the staircase and turn our lights on.
 The information brochures and the signs at the hut had encouraged us to bring two light sources each, but with my phone dead, all I have is my headlamp and Lara just brought her phone.
 Luckily, my headlamp does the trick and as we tiptoe carefully along the slick stone floor of the cave.
 Stalactites hang from the ceilings like slick, rocky drapery while we slip and slide our way around what would be stalagmites, if it weren’t for the small stream that flows through the center of the cavern.
 We inch our way forward, bit by bit, being careful not to slip and fall.
 Feeling a reasonable lack of confidence in my ability to stay upright, about halfway down the cave, I set down my camera on a rock — out of the way of the dripping stalactites — for safe keeping before continuing on.